TiagoGonM/TiagoGonM/README.md

-If you wanna see my personal proyects you can go [here](https://github.com/Termantita).
+If you wanna see my personal proyects and other things you can go [here](https://github.com/Termantita).